Michael C. Ubell 70F

 Ellen Sturgis 77F, chair

 Ellen (77F) is currently Interim Executive Director of the Amazing Things Arts Center in Framingham, Mass, having served the nonprofit sector for nearly 30 years in various finance and administrative capacities.
 Ellen's volunteer efforts are focused largely on Hampshire, serving as chair of the AAG since its inception, and part of the Hampshire Women in Business group in Boston.
 Her favorite part of this work is meeting current students, who are amazing and affirming of the importance of Hampshire, as well as running into alums from different decades on the subways of Boston.
-Ellen is married to an MIT grad and therefore can communicate well with a range of people, and has two adult children, one a Reed College grad (“Hampshire west”) and one an International Development major at George Washington University, who recently returned from a semester in Senegal, West Africa.
+Ellen is married to an MIT grad and therefore can communicate well with a range of people, and has two adult children, one a Reed College grad (“Hampshire west”) and the other an International Development major at George Washington University, who recently returned from a semester in Senegal, West Africa.
 Being a parent brings new meaning to the term “innovative learning”.

 Kathryn Christine Wichmann 85F

 Kathryn has a diverse background, including working as an elementary school teacher in Los Angeles, as house manager at Arena Stage and Woolly Mammoth Theatre in D.C., and, for ten years, at The Washington Post.
 Following her master's degree in Humanitarian Action from the University of Geneva, she interned with the U.N.
 International Tribunal for Rwanda.
 She has an international diploma in humanitarian assistance from Fordham University and a certificate in organization development from Georgetown University.
 She also volunteers for the National Alliance on Mental Illness.